CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

 depending on whether you have turned on or off the Specials syncing.

 ### Source Images

 4. Open the "Files" tab.
-This tab has shows image information for all Source Images for each Episode of the Series.
+This tab shows image information for all Source Images for each Episode of the Series.
 Since we just added _Breaking Bad_, all images should show as missing.

 5. For Season 1 Episode 1, click the small TMDb logo.
 This will launch a browser for all Source Images on TMDb.
 Clicking any image will request TCM download it